LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Statements/_Statements.md

 A set of statements is in turn generally structured as a block, which in addition to grouping, also defines a lexical scope.

+#### Control Structures
+Control structures provide alternatives to sequential program execution and are used to alter the sequential flow of execution.

+The most common control structures are selection, iteration, and jump statements:
+  Selection statements cause the program to execute particular statements depending on some condition(s).
+  Iteration statements cause the program to repeat particular statements based on some condition(s).
+  Jump statements cause the program to transfer execution unconditionally